rkalendar/virtualPCR/README.md

 ## virtualPCR v1.0
-## "in silico PCR for simple and complex tasks"
+## "in silico PCR for simple and complex tasks."
 by Ruslan Kalendar

 email: ruslan.kalendar@helsinki.fi